Substitution Principle and semidirect products: The Substitution Principle

 We now explain how free variables may be encoded in an alphabet, provided the logic at hand is expressive enough.
 The idea is that a formula~$\phi\in \log \cQ A x \cN$ may be regarded as a sentence over the extended alphabet~$(A \times 2)$, in the same way we may regard marked words as words over $(A \times 2)$ via the embedding $A^* \otimes \N \rightarrowtail (A \times 2)^*$.
 More generally, given two disjoint contexts~$\x$ and~$\y$, we will define two functions

 which we call, respectively, the \emph{encoding} and the \emph{decoding} function.
-As the name suggests, $\varepsilon_{\x \y}$ ``encodes'' the variables from $\x$ in the extended alphabet~$A \times 2^\x$, while $\delta_{\x,\y}$ reverts this process (see Proposition~\ref{p:2} for a precise statement).
+As the name suggests, $\varepsilon_{\x \y}$ ``encodes'' the variables from $\x$ in the extended alphabet~$A \times 2^\x$, while $\delta_{\x,\y}$ reverts this process (see Corollary~\ref{c:7} for a precise statement).